physicshinzui/autodock-scripts/README.md

   - `export PATH=/home/siida/ADFRsuite-1.0/ADFRsuite_x86_64Linux_1.0/bin:$PATH`
 - Now, all the script given by ADFRsuite are available!
   - say, type `prepare_ligand`.

+After this installation, you can use the script in this repo.

 ## Specifications
 - 01_prep.sh : Do this first